USS Windlass: 1945–1948

 Windlass and her sister ship returned to Bayonne, New Jersey on 28 July, but sailed for Mexico early the next month.
 Arriving at Veracruz on 15 August, Windlass assisted Salvager in raising two sunken Mexican barges in a two-week operation.
 Both salvage vessels then headed northward, bound for Bayonne.
-After touching at Key West, Florida, and Norfolk, they conducted exercises in Chesapeake Bay before they reached Bayonne early in September.
+After touching at Key West, Florida, and Norfolk, they conducted exercises in the Chesapeake Bay before they reached Bayonne early in September.

 On 10 September, Windlass, in company with Salvager, began searching for the sunken patrol craft YP-387.
 She located the wreck and began salvage operations while Salvager returned to Bayonne, apparently to get necessary equipment.
 Windlass apparently shifted briefly to Norfolk, for the same reason before both heavy-lifting salvage vessels returned to the site of the sunken YP off Hereford, New Jersey, on 1 October.
 Two days later, they placed demolition charges in the sunken "Yippie boat" and blew her up to prevent her from being a hazard to navigation.
 Windlass and her sister ship then returned to Bayonne.

 Later that month, though, Windlass and Salvager again went to sea via Charleston, this time to 31°19'N/80°58'W, to search for YTB-274.
 Aided by a blimp, the two salvage vessels streamed sweep wires and eventually located the sunken wreck of the YTB on 21 October.
 Windlass and Salvager went into three-point moors over the sunken ship and commenced salvage operations.
 They recovered one body on 27 October before they blew up the wreck on 2 November to prevent its becoming a navigational menace.
 After exercises on their return voyage, the two salvage vessels made port at Bayonne on 3 November.

 Windlass underwent a regular overhaul at the Charleston Naval Shipyard in April 1948, during which time she received additional radio and electronic gear and heavier anchors.
 The yard also reinforced the hull and added various engineering features.
 Upon completion of those alterations, Windlass returned to her home berth at Bayonne in June and remained there until 5 August, when she and Salvager sailed for Norfolk.